ranieremenezes/easyspec/README.md

 * [spectral\_analysis\_fitting\_a\_line\_with\_two\_Gaussians](https://github.com/ranieremenezes/easyspec/blob/main/tutorial/spectral_analysis_fitting_a_line_with_two_Gaussians.ipynb): here we fit the Hbeta line with two Gaussian components and also explore the MCMC posterior distributions.

-The documentation of `easyspec` can be found in the header of all the functions, and at the link (TBD).
+The documentation of `easyspec` can be found in the header of all the functions, and at [this link](https://easyspec.readthedocs.io/en/latest/index.html).

 # Acknowledgments